gabemartinez/v1-gabemartinez.github.io/_posts/2016-06-03-el-paso-alcohol-sales-chartjs.md

 Some of the options that I might add in are search by bar name, by entertainment district, and some other things that I have written down.
 The app looks best on a desktop and larger sized model iPads, and later I could make it easier to use on an iPhone/smaller width mobile device.

-Summary of the application build process: I used [npm](https://www.npmjs.com/) (which comes with node) to pull in module resources.
+Summary of the application build process: I used [npm](https://www.npmjs.com/) (which comes with [Node.js](https://nodejs.org/en/)) to pull in module resources.
 During the development phase, I used [browserify](http://browserify.org/) to package my JavaScript.
 The Texas Comptroller provides data as csv, but I used [csvtojson](https://www.npmjs.com/package/csvtojson) to convert their data to json.
 I also used [jQuery](https://jquery.com/) and [Bootstrap](http://getbootstrap.com/).

 * [El Paso County Mixed Beverage Tax Receipts](http://www.txalcsales.martinezgabriel.com/)
 * [GitHub Project Repo](https://github.com/gabemartinez/txalcsales-chartjs)